alexziab/growpacity/README.md

 For scientific details and methodology, see the related publication:
 **A computationally efficient dust opacity model suitable for coagulation models**
 _Alexandros Ziampras, Ludwig-Maximilians-Universität München_
-The method enables efficient tabulation and interpolation of Rosseland and Planck mean opacities for evolving dust size distributions, suitable for use in radiation hydrodynamics and coagulation models.
-Growpacity is not a new opacity model, but a tool for efficiently handling user-defined dust properties.
 [arXiv link or DOI if available]

 ### References